cremerlab/density_maintenance/code/processing/mass_spectrometry/2024-05-26_r1/README.md

 ---
-status: rejected
+status: Accepted
-reason: Experiment in progress
+reason: All looks good except for the first replicate of lacZ + 3 ng/mL ctc.
 ---

 # 2024-05-26 MS Sample Preparation for LacZ, RelA OE